GooeyPancake/victor/detail/decompiled/README.md

 ## Snipes & Gripes
 Maybe I'm seeing things, but it looks aboot leaks resources when there are errors.

+The compiler/linker leaves a lot of dead code around.

+Ghidra occassionally screws up the decompile, e.g. getting the paramete order wrong, or strange dead code

 And the SBL uses "DENTAL PLAN!" as a magic cookie.